Taking Chances: Commercial performance

-Two months before its official release worldwide, Taking Chances was among the most pre-ordered albums on Amazon.
-According to IFPI, Taking Chances was the 8th best-selling album by a female artist of 2007 worldwide, with sales of over 3.1 million copies in 2007 alone.
+Two months before its official worldwide release, Taking Chances was among the most pre-ordered albums on Amazon.
+According to the IFPI, it was the eight best-selling album by a female artist worldwide in 2007, with sales of over 3.1 million copies that year.

 Canada

-In Canada, Taking Chances entered the chart at number one with 80,000 copies sold, surpassing Dion's own record for the biggest debut of 2007 (her French-language album D'elles sold 72,000 units in its first week in May 2007).
-Garnering two of the highest sales entries in Canada for two different albums in one year gave Dion an unprecedented achievement in Canadian Nielsen SoundScan history.
-In the second week, Taking Chances remained at the top of the chart, selling 44,000 copies.
-The next week, Dion fell to number two and stayed on this position for four consecutive weeks selling 39,000, 45,000, 37,000 and 43,000 units, respectively.
-Dion returned to the top of the chart for the final week of 2007, selling another 13,000 copies.
-Because of this commercial success, Taking Chances became the third best-selling album in Canada in 2007 according to Nielsen SoundScan, with sales of 301,000 units.
-The album spent two more weeks inside the top ten in Canada.
-In July 2008, it was certified four-times platinum by the CRIA for shipping over 400,000 copies.
-It also became the number-one album on the 2008 Billboard year-end chart in Canada.
+In Canada, Taking Chances debuted at number one with 80,000 copies sold, surpassing Dion's own record for the biggest debut of 2007 (her French-language album D'elles sold 72,000 units in its first week in May 2007).
+Achieving two of the highest sales debuts in Canada for two different albums in one year gave Dion an unprecedented milestone in Canadian Nielsen SoundScan history.
+In its second week, the album remained at number one with 44,000 copies sold.
+It then fell to number two, staying there for four consecutive weeks with sales of 39,000, 45,000, 37,000, and 43,000 units, respectively.
+Dion returned to number one for the final week of 2007, selling another 13,000 copies.
+With 301,000 units sold in 2007, Taking Chances became the third best-selling album of the year in Canada according to Nielsen SoundScan.
+The album spent two additional weeks inside the top 10.
+In July 2008, it was certified four times platinum by the CRIA for shipments exceeding 400,000 copies.
+It also finished as the number-one album on the 2008 Canadian year-end Billboard chart.

 United States

-In the United States, Taking Chances debuted at number three, selling 215,000 units.
-Later, it fell to number eight and remained at that position for two weeks with sales of 128,000 and 93,000 copies, respectively.
-For the next four weeks, the album stayed inside the top twenty on the Billboard 200, selling 84,000 (number twelve), 92,000 (number fifteen), 134,000 (number eighteen) and 50,000 units (number twenty), respectively.
+In the United States, Taking Chances debuted at number three with 215,000 copies sold.
+It then fell to number eight, remaining there for two weeks with sales of 128,000 and 93,000 copies.
+For the next four weeks, the album remained inside the top 20 on the Billboard 200, selling 84,000 (number 12), 92,000 (number 15), 134,000 (number 18), and 50,000 units (number 20).
 Taking Chances was certified platinum by the RIAA in February 2008 and has sold 1.1 million copies in the US as of May 2010.

 Other markets

-The album also reached number one in Switzerland, South Africa and on the European Top 100 Albums, and peaked inside the top ten in various other countries.
-It was certified gold in many countries, and platinum or multi-platinum in others.
-According to the IFPI, Taking Chances sold 3.1 million copies around the world in 2007 alone.
+The album reached number one in Switzerland, South Africa, and on the European Top 100 Albums, and peaked inside the top 10 in numerous other countries.
+It received gold certifications in several markets, and platinum or multi-platinum awards in others.
+According to the IFPI, Taking Chances sold 3.1 million copies worldwide in 2007 alone.

 Accolades

-In 2008, Dion won World Music Award for World's Best Selling Canadian Artist of the Year.
-At the Juno Awards of 2008, she was nominated in six categories, including: Album of the Year (Taking Chances), Best Pop Album (Taking Chances), Artist of the Year and Fan Choice Award.
-At the Juno Awards of 2009, Dion was nominated in three categories, including: Single of the Year ("Taking Chances") and Fan Choice Award.
+In 2008, Dion won the World Music Award for World's Best Selling Canadian Artist of the Year.
+At the Juno Awards of 2008, she was nominated in six categories, including Album of the Year (Taking Chances), Pop Album of the Year (Taking Chances), Artist of the Year, and the Fan Choice Award.
+At the Juno Awards of 2009, Dion received three nominations, including Single of the Year for "Taking Chances" and the Fan Choice Award.